PecholaL/MAIN-VC-demo/index.md

 ## Abstract
 <p align="justify">
-Voice conversion (VC) aims to change the timbre of the source speech to match that of the target speaker based on a target speech sample.
-Recently, disentangle-based voice conversion has gained significant research.
-Content and speaker information are separated from the speech, and after the replacing the speaker information, synthesis is performed to achieve voice conversion.
-One-shot voice conversion still remains a challenge for target speaker cannot be seen during training.
-We proposed a new voice conversion model MAIN-VC, based on adaptive instance normalization, mutual information is leveraged to prevent information leakage during decoupling.
-In addition, a siamese encoder is built to ensure accurate information extraction to assist better participation of mutual information in disentanglement process.
+One-shot voice conversion aims to change the timbre of any source speech to match that of the unseen target speaker with only one speech sample.
+Disentanglement-based method separates content and speaker information from the speech, and after replacing the speaker information, synthesis is performed to achieve voice conversion.
+Existing methods face difficulty in accurately measuring and utilizing the correlations between speech representations for thorough disentanglement, and suffer sizable networks.
+In this paper, we propose a method to overcome these obstacles.
+Our model learns clean speech representations through siamese encoders and the designed mutual information estimator.
+Experiments show that the proposed extremely lightweight model outperforms baseline and other previous methods in both subjective and objective metrics in one-shot voice conversion scenario.
 </p>

 ## Overview